Bill-Gray/PDCursesMod/docs/MANUAL.md

    reset_color_pairs(),  also from ncurses,  discards all color pair information that was set with init_pair().
 In practice,  this means all color pairs except pair 0 become undefined.

+   VT and WinCon define 'default' colors to be those inherited from the terminal;  SDLn defines them to be the colors of the background image,  if any.
+On all other platforms,  and on SDLn if there's no background images,  the default background is black;  the default foreground is white.
+PDC_set_default_colors(),  a PDCursesMod- specific function,  allows you to override this and define default colors before calling initscr().
+This was added for the Plan9 platform,  where the desired default is black text on a white background,  but it can be used with any platform.

    PDC_set_line_color() is used to set the color, globally, for the color of the lines drawn for the attributes: A_UNDERLINE, A_LEFT and